sowcow/blog/content/posts/devolution.md

 ---

-It is strange that in the top politics (the US) we see every next round hitting newst low compared to previous rounds.
+It is strange that in the top politics (the US) we see every next round hitting newst lows compared to previous rounds.

 Normally in the nature even insects and bacteria evolve.
 Why politicians it seems devolve?